baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

   - service.binding:tags:elementType=sliceOfStrings
 ```

-## Mount the values of collection entries into the binding Secret with one key per entry value
+## Extract the values of collection entries into the binding Secret with one key per entry value

 Consider this example: